rule

 Text 33

-Whatever people who are of success with the four goals of life [catuh-vidah] may find in spiritual knowledge, in fruitive labor, in mystic yoga, in ordinary activities or in political ruling, you can equally find in Me.
+Everything that people of success with the four goals of life [catuh-vidhah] may find in knowledge, in fruitful labor, in mystical yoga, in ordinary activities or in political ruling, you can equally find in Me, My best one [see also B.G.
+18: 66].

 Text 34